Dilwale Dulhania Le Jayenge: Themes

 Dilwale Dulhania Le Jayenge repeats the usual conservative agenda of family, courtship and marriage, but it proposes that Indian family values are portable assets that can be upheld regardless of country of residence.
 To prove this, Raj, an NRI who was brought up in London, is portrayed as the story's "good guy", whereas Kuljeet, raised in India, is portrayed as the villain.
 This is a reversal of the roles in typical Indian films, which usually portray Indians as being morally superior to Westerners.
 Here, NRIs are validated as potential model Indian citizens.

 The story aims to capture the struggle between traditional family values and the modern value of individualism.
 Although Raj and Simran want to be together regardless of her father's plans for her, Raj tries to win over his girlfriend's father rather than simply eloping with her.
 In this and other Indian stories, family values are ultimately considered more important than the romantic plot.
 Moral values and rules of conduct take precedence over individual desires.
 The film implies that "Indianness" can be defined by the importance of family life; whether at home or abroad, it is the Indian family system that is recognised as the social institution that most defines Indian identity.

 In Dilwale Dulhania Le Jayenge, the purity/sanctity of women is being related to that of the nation.
 In the scene after Raj and Simran spend the night together, and Simran is concerned that something happened, Raj tells her: "You think I am beyond values, but I am a Hindustani, and I know what a Hindustani girl's izzat (honour) is worth.
 Trust me, nothing happened last night."
-This speaks to the Indian diaspora and their need to try and sustain their value system, and the man's responsibility to protect the Indian woman's sexual purity.
+This speaks to the Indian diaspora and their need to try to sustain their value system, and the man's responsibility to protect the Indian woman's sexual purity.
 In The Routledge Encyclopedia of Films, Ranjani Mazumdar says the film has a running theme of unfulfilled desires, which is exemplified by Raj's father telling him to enjoy life because his own was a struggle, and Simran's mother telling her to run away with Raj because she was unable to live her own dreams.